 Remedies To Treat Men’s Stretch Marks

-Luckily there are some options to try if you find yourself in the uncomfortable situation of seeing stretch marks developing.
+Luckily there are a few options to try if you find yourself in an uncomfortable situation of seeing stretch marks developing.
 In fact, they’re not always expensive either.
 You can try some of these home remedies if you like.
 Most claim that they might help reduce the appearance of men’s stretch marks as well as women’s.
 Most remedies are topical oils or creams.
 Try some of these:

 - almond oil